ungabunga55/chararchive/README.md

 | `70-70` | around 64 GB |
 | `70-80` | around 71 GB |

-`70-80` is the current sweet spot.
+The actual full archive depends on what was already downloaded before compression was enabled, what files `pngquant` refused to compress within the quality range, and how representative the sample was. `70-80` is still the current quality setting.

 ## Extra Chub Metadata